A discussion of relevance regarding Masonic Customs in the 21st Century

 presented at the

-59th Annual Midwest Conference on Masonic Education, Omaha, Nebraska, April 26, 2008
+59th Annual Midwest Conference on Masonic Education, Omaha, Nebraska

-We have represented at this conference thirteen different Masonic jurisdictions, and obviously our Masonic Customs as we have defined them are going to differ, from slightly to somewhat, in all those jurisdictions.
-Just as our ritual from one State or Province to another is very familiar it is also considerably different.
+We have represented at this conference thirteen different Masonic jurisdictions, and obviously our customs as we have defined them are going to differ, from slightly to somewhat, in all those jurisdictions.
+Just as our ritual from one jurisdiction to another is very familiar it is also considerably different.
 So it is with our Masonic decorum.
 Our ceremonies, though similar in function, are distinctly different in practice.
 Even manners can not be said to be the same all over the world.

 So, there would be little point in our discussing the specifics of Masonic Customs.
 There are numerous sources for that specific information in each jurisdiction.
 Every Grand Lodge produces manuals on the various Lodge Programs and Protocols, Officers Manuals, Manuals on Ceremonies, and of course the Constitution and Bylaws.
 There are also very knowledgeable and wise committee members, Grand Lodge officers, District Officers, Past Masters and Brethren that can help sort out the proper way of doing things.
 Simply put, When in doubt, ask for help.
 As my wife has pointed out to me on numerous occasions there is no shame in stopping to ask for directions.

-While there is little point in our discussing specifics, however, there are certain principles of our Masonic Customs that do encompass the whole.
+While there is little point in our discussing specifics, however, there are certain principles of our customs that do encompass the whole.
 Most of these are simple common sense, but they need to be recognized as Masonic Customs because we sometimes forget to use our common sense.

 If a Brother attending Lodge is infirm, whether due to age, illness, or injury, he should be assisted so far as he requires and so far as he will allow.
 If an infirm Brother is unable to attend Lodge meetings the Master should, on occasion, remind the Brethren of his situation and see that he receives an occasional visit from a representative of the Lodge.